franckfongang/Simple_Dockerfile/README.md

 # Simple_Dockerfile

-Creating Docker repository on Docker hub
+Creating a docker repository on Docker hub

+### Build the image and name it

+---
+docker build --tag php-mysqli-apache .
+---

+### Login tocker hub

+---
+docker login
+---

+### Tag the image